lauralifts/loadmgt-workshop/circuitbreaking/demo-basic/README.md

 You should see in Grafana that the request-based CB is closed - i.e. requests are flowing - and that there are many requests and connections left before the CB would close.

-### Degraded upstream performance anc circuitbreaking
+### Degraded upstream performance and circuitbreaking

 Now, let's change the performance of the upstream significantly for the worse: [100msec latency and parallelism 1](http://localhost:9092/config?latency=100&parallelism=1)